morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 #### When are Comments Necessary?

 Does this mean that comments are never necessary?
 Not quite.
-There might still be circumstances where code might perforce become somewhat unintuitive.
-An elegant syntactic formulation might yet be tricky to read, or accounting for edge cases might add complexity.
+There might still be circumstances where code perforce becomes somewhat unintuitive.
+An elegant syntactic formulation could yet be tricky to read, or accounting for edge cases could add complexity.
 Here's a safer formulation of the `get_rounded_average()` procedure that illustrates both of these:

 ```python
 def get_rounded_average(studentScores):